The course is part of these learning pathsSee 1 more

 Azure Monitor is sort of your ‘base camp’ for metrics in Microsoft Azure.
 Azure Monitor, ‘provides base level infrastructure metrics and logs for most services in Microsoft Azure.
 The service has evolved over time, gradually subsuming more and more types of metrics from other Azure services.
-For the purpose of the 70-535 course we are going to focus on Azure Monitor as our solution for system level monitoring.
+We are going to focus on Azure Monitor as our solution for system level monitoring.

 In the Azure Monitor interface we can casually browse different system metrics.
 By default all Azure resources report basic information about network and system state.
 It is analogous to Amazon’s Cloudwatch.
 Azure Monitor is meant to be used primarily with Azure resources, however individual components can be used with non-Azure servers.
 For example the Application Insights component, which we will address in more detail later, can be installed on on-premise servers or virtual instances in another cloud.
 You could then use Azure Monitor to collect metrics about your Google Cloud or Amazon servers.
 This is not a very common use case though.

 Azure also has a diagnostics extension that can be used for application performance monitoring.
 For this course we will be using Application Insights for this sort of monitoring, but it is cool to know that Monitor is also getting into this use case.
 In the future the two systems may become more tightly integrated, so it’s good to be aware of it.